Property Renovation Contractors in Catford (SE6)

 Property Renovation Tip for Catford Homeowners

-Victorian terraces in Catford share the same construction as the rest of South East London — London stock brick, slate roofs, timber floors.
-The ones that have been rental properties for decades tend to need the most work: rewiring is almost always required, the plumbing is a patchwork of different eras, and the original lime plaster may have been skimmed with gypsum in patches.
+Victorian terraces in Catford share the same construction as the rest of South East London: London stock brick, slate roofs, timber floors.
+The ones that have been rental properties for decades tend to need the most work.
+Rewiring is almost always required, the plumbing is a patchwork of different eras, and the original lime plaster may have been skimmed with gypsum in patches.
 We survey everything before pricing so the quote reflects what's actually needed.

-What a Catford property renovation typically covers
+What full property renovation covers in SE6

-A Catford full renovation typically involves 12-16 different trades over 14-22 weeks: demolition, structural engineering, drainage, electrics (NICEIC), plumbing, gas (Gas Safe), plastering, joinery, kitchen fitting, tiling, flooring, glazing (FENSA), painting, decoration.
-We assign one project manager from survey through handover with photo updates throughout the build.
-Catford falls under Lewisham Council.
+Catford falls under London Borough of Lewisham.
 Internal renovations do not need planning permission.
-The Culverley Green conservation area affects external alterations only.
-Lewisham has Article 4 directions in some Catford streets that mainly affect front-of-property changes — we verify the planning status on the Lewisham planning portal before quoting.
-Building Regulations apply for the rewire (BS 7671 under Part P), structural opening-up (Part A), drainage (Part H), thermal performance (Part L), flood-resilient design where applicable (Part C), and any unvented cylinder (BS 7593 commissioning).
-Lewisham Building Control charges £400-£700 for a renovation inspection process.
-For properties in Flood Zone 2 or 3 with any extension work, a Flood Risk Assessment (£600-£1,200) is required as part of the planning submission.
-We coordinate the assessment with a recognised flood consultant.
+The Culverley Green conservation area affects external alterations only, and Lewisham has Article 4 directions in some SE6 streets that mainly restrict front-of-property changes.
+We verify planning status on the Lewisham portal before quoting.
+Building Regulations apply for the rewire (Part P), structural opening-up (Part A), drainage (Part H), thermal performance (Part L), flood-resilient design where applicable (Part C), and any unvented cylinder.
+For properties in Flood Zone 2 or 3 with extension work, a Flood Risk Assessment is required as part of the planning submission; we coordinate that with a recognised flood consultant.
 Fixed-price contracts cover labour, materials, all fees, structural engineer calculations, FENSA registration, party wall surveyor coordination, conservation area applications where relevant, Flood Risk Assessment where applicable, flood-resilient measures where included, and Building Control fees.
 The contract is signed before any work starts.
 Our office on Limes Avenue is 12 minutes from any Catford property.

 Property Renovation in Catford: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

 “All Well managed our project from start to finish.
 The fixed-price contract meant no surprises, and the result is stunning.”